batcholi/XenonCode/README.md

 `$value = $stuff.1` // Assign the value of the second item of the array to the variable $value

 ## Accessing/Assigning the nth character within a text variable
-Text variables work in a very similar with to arrays.
+Text variables work in a very similar way to arrays.
 We can use the trail operator `.` to access or modify the value of specific charaters within a text.
 `$myText.0 = "a"` // Set "a" as the first character of $myText

 ## The Init function